Strong stratifications and uniform Yomdin-Gromov parametrizations in valued fields with analytic structure: Yomdin--Gromov parametrizations

 We say that a family $(f_{i})_{i \in I}$ of functions $f_{i}: P_{i} \to \mathcal{O}_{K}^{n}$ is a $T_{r}$-parametrization of a subset $X$ in $ \mathcal{O}_{K}^{n}$ if

 and each $f_{i}$ satisfies $T_{r}$-approximation.

-What plays a key role in the aforesaid passage via precomposing with powers are Cauchy's estimates.
-Therefore, to allow the use of Cauchy's estimates for the involved terms defined on open polydiscs (boxes), the concept of $T^{1}$-parametrization should be strengthened.
+Observe that Cauchy’s estimates are key for the calculations related to power substitution.
+Therefore, the concept of $T^{1}$-parametrization should be strengthened to be able to use Cauchy's estimates for the involved Henselian terms defined on open polydiscs.
 Hence the following two cases, affecting the definition of strong approximation below, are encountered:

 (V1) the value group $vK$ is densely ordered, i.e.\ it has no smallest positive element $1$;

 (V2) conversely, $vK$ has a smallest positive element $1$.